-In recent years, have carried several initiatives to reach and better serve Black, Indigenous and households of color.
+Over the last decade, we have carried several initiatives to reach and better serve Black, Indigenous and households of color.
 For example:

-- At the end of 2014, we created the Enhanced Homeownership Capacity program through which, we provide grant funding to organizations that work with households facing barriers to homeownership.
+- At the end of 2014, we created the Homeownership Capacity program through which, we provide grant funding to organizations that work with households facing barriers to homeownership.
 The grantees provide intensive homebuyer and financial training that prepares the households for homeownership.
-In 2020, 83 percent of the 1,010 program participants were Black, Indigenous and people of color. - In 2015, we introduced a redesigned down-payment assistance program (Deferred Payment Loan Plus) that provides larger deferred loans (which is currently \$13,000 rather than the standard \$10,000) to households that have at least two of the following four characteristics: - 1.
-A sole head of household with at least one dependent, - 2.
-Four or more people, - 3.
+In 2021, 86 percent of the 839 program participants were Black, Indigenous and people of color. - In 2015, we introduced a redesigned down-payment assistance program (Deferred Payment Loan Plus) that provides larger deferred loans (which is currently \$15,000 rather than the standard \$12,500) to households that have at least two of the following four characteristics: - 1.
+A sole head of household with at least one eligible dependent, - 2.
+A household of four or more people, - 3.
 A household member with a disability, or - 4.
 Mortgage costs that will be more than 28 percent of the household's income.

-The program has effectively reached Black, Indigenous and households of color, accounting for 67 percent of the borrowers receiving this assistance.5 In contrast, Black, Indigenous and households of color account for 30 percent of borrowers receiving the standard deferred loan.
+The program has effectively reached Black, Indigenous and households of color, accounting for 69 percent of the borrowers receiving this assistance.5 In contrast, Black, Indigenous and households of color account for 33 percent of borrowers receiving the standard deferred loan.

-As shown in Table 2, our lending to Black, Indigenous and homebuyers of color really took off in 2015 after these two programs were launched.
+As shown in Table 2, our lending to Black, Indigenous and homebuyers of color increased substantially for a few years starting in 2015, after these two programs were launched.